Eppo-exp/eppo-docs/docs/feature-flags/use-cases/01-feature-gates.md

 ### Create allocations to describe your target audience

-After creating the flag, we create two allocations that describe our target audience: internal users and half of all North American web users:
+After creating the flag, we create two feature gate allocations that describe our target audience: internal users and half of all North American web users:

 ![Feature gate 2](/img/feature-flagging/feature-gate-2.png)